Adriencullier/observation_pattern/README.md

 ## Overview

-This project demonstrates how to observe services in the modern concurrency context (Swift 6, asyn/await).
+This project is an SPM designed to enable services observation in the modern concurrency context (Swift 6, asyn/await).

 ## Features